Wolfyxon/wolfyxon.github.io/public/docs/online-privacy-and-safety-guide.md

 ## Don't blindly agree to everything
 That big shiny *consent to all* button you see and blindly click when you visit a website?
 Well have you ever actually read what you're consenting to?

+And why would a calculator app or a popular social media app ask you for the permission to make phone calls?

 Often when you read deeper you will find that the website tracks your behavior and then sells it to companies to show you better ads.

 You should always decline everything you don't need, even if it takes an extra minute to uncheck all the boxes (if they don't have a disagree button).
+On Android if that involves app permissions, you can easily do that in settings.

 ## Disable ad personalization
 Have you ever talked about something and the next minute you see it in an ad on your phone?